🚀 See Middesk in action with an instant, self-guided demo

 • Contact them: Find ways of reaching out to the business through different channels and try them.
 Phone them, write them an email, send a letter through the mail, leave them a message on one of their social media accounts, or visit their headquarters or a branch in person.
 Make sure these are all valid and all lead to the same company.

 Note, however, that these methods are rarely totally sufficient to verify a business—especially in the eyes of regulatory agencies.
 There are specific pieces of information that regulators will recommend (or require) organizations to find out about business partners and clients.
-These include official names, registration addresses, incorporation documents, industry-specific licensing, and tax ID numbers—all of which we’ll discuss next.
+These include determining official names, business registration address lookup, finding incorporation documents, obtaining industry-specific licensing, and finding tax ID numbers—all of which we’ll discuss next.

 How to verify a business properly for KYB compliance